Benezivas/algobattle-problems/README.md

 git clone https://github.com/Benezivas/algobattle.git
 ```
 Follow the installation and usage instructions in the `README`.
-Use the problem folders as input paths for the `battle` script.
+Use the specific problem folders as input paths for the `battle` script.